 1 – Keep a journal and record your workouts and progress.

-2 – Wear a pedometer and track the number of steps you take each day.
+2 – Wear a pedometer or use an app to track the number of steps you take each day.

 3 – Walk with friends, family, or colleagues for company and support.

 4 – Sign up for a charity walk, work towards your goal, and hold yourself accountable.

 8 – Be a role model and help others work towards their healthy lifestyle goals.